Soft Pumpkin Cookies with a muffin-top texture and soft, gooey chocolate pockets! They’re bakery-worthy and come together in just one bowl.

 • Salt: Balances the sweetness and boosts flavor.

-• Flour: Gives structure to the cookies.
-Spoon the flour into the cup and level it off to avoid making the cookies dense.
+• Flour: Spoon flour into the cup and level off to avoid making the cookies dense.

-• Chocolate Chips: Adds chocolatey bites.
-Save some mini chips to press onto the cookies after baking for a prettier look.
+• Chocolate Chips: Save some chips to press onto the cookies after baking.

 Quick Tip